 For the first time in a trade agreement, the TPP contains intellectual property rights and other specific protections for biologics, a rapidly-evolving class of medicines that treat difficult to cure diseases and illnesses, such as cancer.
 Importantly, this does not change Australia’s existing 5 years of data protection for biologics or any other part of our health system, and will not increase the cost of medicines.

-Australia is recognised internationally as a leading hub for investment in research and development (R&D), and its bio-pharmaceuticals industry includes around 50 global research-based pharmaceutical companies and more than 400 locally-owned medical biotechnology firms operating in Australia.
-They employ in excess of 40,000 highly-skilled Australians, generate nearly $4 billion in exports each year and invest over $1 billion in R&D. The TPP will provide incentives for innovation, spurring new scientific and technological discoveries, and creating a more attractive trade and investment environment for the pharmaceutical sector.
+Australia is recognised internationally as a leading hub for investment in research and development (R&D).
+Its pharmaceutical sector alone includes approximately 400 firms, including 50 global companies.
+The combined pharmaceuticals and medical technologies sector employs in excess of 27,000 highly skilled workers, generates nearly $5 billion in exports each year and invests around $545 million under the R&D Tax Incentive programme.
+The TPP will provide incentives for innovation, spurring new scientific and technological discoveries, and creating a more attractive trade and investment environment for the pharmaceutical sector.

 What is a biologic?